 I assumed I would fall asleep almost instantly, but Greg had other ideas.
 Or I should say that a certain part of Greg’s anatomy had other ideas.
-I mean, I know it’s not something you “choose” and that you’re probably born that way, but...Hey!
-I forgot who my readers are for a second there.
+Get your mind out of the gutter.
 I’m talking about his freakishly long uvula.
 And now I realize that probably doesn’t make it any better.

 To make a long story longer, Greg fell asleep the second his head hit the sleeping bag, and he snores.
 With Gusto.
 And I mean "capital G" Gusto.
 And I had forgotten my earplugs.
 When I first closed my eyes and he drove that freight train directly through the lean-to, I thought, Holy shit, that’s loud.
 It’s like there’s a hibernating bear ten feet from me.
 Then as it got exponentially worse, I actually started laughing.
 I was so deliriously tired.
 It was like a Foghorn Leghorn snore wrapped in Three Stooges snore, then marinated, wrapped in drunken Shrek snore and cooked for an hour at 375 degrees.
 It was the Turducken of snores.